yaqwsx/PcbDraw-Lib/README.md

 ## Module drawing walkthrough

-When you want to draw a component that is absent in the library, the easiest is to use `scripts/create_template.py`.
-This small script takes a `*.kicad_mod` file and outputs a SVG template for drawing.
+When you want to draw a component that is absent in the library, the easiest is to use `pcbdraw libtemplate footprint`.
+This command takes a `*.kicad_mod` file and outputs a SVG template for drawing.
 Let's say we would like to draw a resistor.
 Therefore, we locate the corresponding `*.kicad_mod` file and invoke it like this:

 ```
-scripts/create_template.py footprint --front \
+pcbdraw libtemplate footprint --front \
   /usr/share/kicad/modules/Resistor_SMD.pretty/R_1206_3216Metric.kicad_mod \
   KiCAD-base/Resistor_SMD.pretty/R_1206_3216Metric.svg
 ```